Egypt–Libya border: History

 Egypt achieved full independence in 1922.
 The border became a point of contention - for example, Egypt rejected a secret Anglo-Italian treaty of 1915 which had ceded the Al Jaghbub Oasis to Italian Libya.
 Egypt and Italy signed a treaty on 6 December 1925 which finalised the border at its current position (though Egypt did not formally ratify the treaty until 1932–3).
 The northern section of the border was delimited in more detail in 1926–7, with the boundary then being demarcated on the ground by a series of pillars.
 Further on-the-ground demarcation occurred in 1937–8, which resulted in some minor modifications.
-Meanwhile, Italy, in attempt to control the Senussi rebels, had constructed a fence along much of the frontier in the 1920s-30s.
+Meanwhile, Italy, in an attempt to control the Senussi rebels, had constructed a fence along much of the frontier in the 1920s-30s.

-During the North African Campaign of the Second World War Italy was defeated and its African colonies were occupied by the Allied powers, with Libya split into British and French zones of occupation.
+During the North African Campaign of the Second World War, Italy was defeated and its African colonies were occupied by the Allied powers, with Libya split into British and French zones of occupation.
 Libya was later granted full independence on 2 December 1951.
 During this period Egypt occasionally pressed for a modification of the border, stating that it should shift westwards to the 24th meridian east, with Al Jaghbub and Bardiyah to be included within Egypt.
 These claims appear to have been abandoned by the early 1950s.